Pastoral Staff: Dr. Daniel Hill, Senior Pastor

 Aaron has his B.A. in Marketing from North Park University and his certificate in Supernatural Worship from Bethel School of Worship.
 He has learned over the years that the best way to grow in God is to never become a pro at knowing who God is and how He operates.
 His desire is to always have a heart that is tender so that God can use him in anyway He sees fit.
 His purpose at RC3 is to not only lead people in worship into the presence of God, but to raise up worshippers that will carry the presence of God wherever they go.
 He is honored that God has chosen him to teach and impart the heart of worship to people all over the world.
 Aaron is married to his wife Dawn, who is a high school math teacher as well as the Executive Director of a non-profit organization.
 They are the proud parents of four beautiful children.

 As far as my personal background, I spent most of my growing up years in Chiang Mai, Thailand, before coming to America to attend Moody Bible Institute.
 It was there that my call to ministry was confirmed, and I have spent my time since Moody working in a variety of vocational roles in the local church.
-I am deeply passionate about the next generation, and I long to see every baby, child, and teenager come into a life giving relationship with Jesus.
+I am deeply passionate about the next generation, and I long to see every baby, child, and teenager and adults come into a life giving relationship with Jesus.

 Pastoral Staff: Dr. Arloa Sutter